prindyn/ollama-proxy/README.md

 - `/v1/responses` lists previous chat completions.
 - Chat requests and responses are saved to NDJSON files under `logs/`.
 The file name matches the last part of the request path, e.g. `completions.ndjson`.
-Each request and response is written as a separate line so the file can be processed as an NDJSON log.
+Each request and response (including errors) is written as a separate line so the file can be processed as an NDJSON log.

 ## Usage